Houston Truck Accident Lawyer

 - Unsafe safety systems, reflectors, lights, and other warning devices

-In the United States, accidents like this one in Texas are not uncommon.
+In the United States, accidents involving a large commercial truck and a smaller vehicle are not uncommon.
 They are the usually the result of a combination of reasons, many of which are avoidable.
 The commercial trucking industry has a nasty reputation of violating safety standards in order to pinch pennies and maximize profits.
 As a result, the industry is brimming with safety violations – such as fatigued drivers and overloaded trucks.
 With a freight transportation market share of over 67 percent and nearly 11 million trucks on the road each year, these unsafe – and often egregious – practices take thousands of innocent lives and endanger countless others each year.

 Texas is also home to the highest number of overall traffic deaths, but fatalities involving big rigs are almost double the next closest state.
 What is it that puts drivers on Texas roads at a higher risk of being killed in a semi truck accident?
 Is it the roads themselves, a lower rate of seatbelt use, alcohol?
 Or, is it something else entirely?